 Financial Aid Policy

-Mount Saint Joseph Academy (MSJA) believes that qualified students who desire an education should not be denied that opportunity because of economic hardship.
-Thus, we are proud to offer financial aid (for new and existing MSJA families) that helps us provide an economically diverse school community and at the same time keep the school financially healthy.
+Mount Saint Joseph Academy (MSJA) is proud to offer financial aid for new and existing MSJA families in order to maintain a socioeconomically diverse school community.
 Please note that financial aid application for a new family can only be processed if the student’s admission application is complete.

 Families are also encouraged to file their tax returns as close as possible to the Financial Aid documents submission deadline.
 Final financial aid awards decisions cannot be made until the school has received and verified the parents’ tax returns as filed with the IRS.
 Award decisions will be determined and communicated to families in late winter.
 All financial aid information is kept strictly confidential and we expect families receiving financial aid to respect the confidentiality of the process.